-Following the passage of Act 59, Simon’s Fund called and met with lawmakers in other states.
+Following the passage of Act 59, Simon’s Fund has been working with other organizations and lawmakers.
 To see track our progress, visit our Legislative Map.

 The Sudden Cardiac Arrest Prevention Act has three primary components: